yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 - `a00300`
 - `a00600`

-The revised county panel contains **106,759 observations**, covering county-level SOI records across **34 years** from **1989 to 2022**.

-### Data Sources Used

-The county panel was constructed from IRS county income files released in multiple formats across years.
-These files were not always structured in the same way.
-Depending on the year, the raw county files appeared as:

-- county-year files with one observation per county-year
-- county-by-AGI-group files with multiple observations per county-year
-- spreadsheets or flat files with different layouts and naming conventions

-### Data Processing and Harmonization
+### Harmonization Procedure

-To build a consistent county-year panel, I reviewed the raw files year by year and identified a common set of identifiers and income variables that could be retained across periods.
-I then standardized variable names, state identifiers, county identifiers, and year fields before combining the files.

-State information was harmonized to include all of the following in the revised output:

-- `state_fips`
-- `state_abbr`
-- `state_name`

-County identifiers were standardized so that the final panel consistently includes `county_fips`, `county_name`, and `county_id`.
-Variable names were renamed into a common format across years to ensure comparability.

-### How Inconsistencies Across Years Were Handled

-The main challenge in constructing the county panel was that the raw IRS county files changed structure over time.

-For earlier years, the files were closer to a county-year format, but some still required cleaning of non-data rows, state total rows, inconsistent capitalization, special state coding, and suppressed entries.
-For example, the 1989 file required standardizing state identifiers using state abbreviations because some raw state FIPS entries were not consistent with standard FIPS codes.

-Beginning in 2010, the raw county files were often organized at the county-by-AGI-group level, so that the same county appeared multiple times within a year across different AGI categories.

-To make the panel consistent across years, I collapsed these records back to one observation per county-year.
-The collapsing was performed at the county-year level.
-For the core count and dollar variables (`n1`, `n2`, `a00100`, `a00200`, `a00300`, and `a00600`), I summed values across AGI groups within each county-year.
-I did not take averages because these variables represent totals rather than mean values.
-Summing across AGI groups is the appropriate way to reconstruct county-level totals when the groups are mutually exclusive components of the same county-year observation.

-This step was necessary to ensure that the final county panel used a consistent unit of observation across the full time span.

-### Treatment of Suppressed and Invalid Values

-Several county files contained suppression codes rather than true numeric values.
-These values were not treated as zeros.
-Instead, they were recoded as missing values (`NA`) in the revised panel.

-State total rows were removed so that the final file contains only county-level observations.
-Other non-data rows, such as title or header rows carried into spreadsheets, were also dropped during cleaning.

-### Data Summary

-For the main count and income variables, the earliest available year in the county panel is **1989** and the latest available year is **2022**.
+The IRS county files are not fully uniform across years.
+Earlier files are closer to county-year files, while later files often report county-by-AGI-group records.
+To construct a consistent panel, I standardized state identifiers, county identifiers, year fields, and variable names before appending files across years.

+Beginning in 2010, several county files report multiple rows per county-year across AGI categories.
+These records were collapsed to the county-year level by summing `n1`, `n2`, `a00100`, `a00200`, `a00300`, and `a00600` across AGI groups.
+Summation is appropriate because these variables are totals, not averages.

+State total rows, non-data header rows, and non-county records were removed.
+Suppression codes and invalid entries were recoded as missing values rather than zeros.

+### County-Year Panel Coverage

 The number of non-missing observations is: